The best Romanian wines and wineries

 In Romania, grapevines can be grown throughout most of the surface of the country, from the Danube River in the south to the northern regions of Moldavia and Maramures, and they can range from Romanian grape varieties to international wine varieties.
 The only areas that cannot produce wine are the counties of Brasov, Covasna, Harghita (due to their high altitude), and Suceava.

-Thus, a trip on the road of vines and wines requires us to travel around almost all of Romania's territory to find the best wine region.
+Thus, a trip on the road of vines and Romanian wines requires us to travel around almost all of Romania's territory to find the best wine region.
 We will first discover some of Moldavia's wines and wineries, continue with Dobrogea, pass through Wallachia, reach the western regions of Banat, Crisana, and Maramures, and close everything with Transylvania.

 In Moldavia, the vineyards occupy a surface of 90,000 hectares, spreading from the northern region of Botosani to the southern region of Vrancea, known as Dealurile Moldovei.
 Besides the numerous vineyards, Moldavia is also home to the "Bachus" International Vine and Wine Festival, in Vrancea.